Smart Labor Management Helps Cut Warehouse Costs

-Especially as the economic recovery continues, it’s important to control costs in your operation.
+It’s important to control costs in your operation.
 What are some warehousing cost-cutting methods you can employ that don’t require extensive investment or re-tooling?
 Most of the costs of warehousing operations fall into the following categories:

 - Real Estate, Utilities & other Fixed Costs

 This week, we will focus on labor-force aspects of cost reduction.
 These are often low-cost, low-effort changes almost any operation can undertake to improve.

 - Train (and cross-train) thoroughly.
 In many operations, it’s difficult to retain qualified workers, but training can help you make the ones you have better.
 Trained employees make fewer mistakes, work harder, and don’t damage equipment and inventories.
 They can run forklifts, walkies, conveyors, order pickers, stackers, and other machinery safer and more efficiently.
 People who are given regular training feel more valued, and are less likely to jump elsewhere for a 50 cent per hour raise.
 Even as you lose people, training insulates your operation from many errors and motivates your people.

 - Reconsider roles & processes, then restructure.
 Labor is typically a distribution center’s most expensive line item, so staffing isn’t something you can autopilot.
 Many operations allow a mishmash of processes, policies, and people to exist essentially by inertia.
 A labor analysis that repositions people into an integrated process can create efficiency in line and support positions.
 By re-evaluating the entire operation – what it does, and how – you’ll uncover redundant activities, needless extra steps, and inefficient activities.
 You’ll be able to implement changes that may increase quality and reduce headcount with minimal cost and pain.